Special to The Sun

 Duncan said she hopes the school board will look into her suggestions at next month’s meeting.

 The drug testing policy was adopted Oct.
 1, 2012, in response to an annual operating goal established by the school board last fall.
 The policy began being implemented in January.
 Twenty-five students per month are randomly chosen for the testing, according to the district.
+About 40 percent of the three high schools’ student population are eligible for testing because the policy only tests for those students involved in OSSAA-sanctioned extra curricular activities.

 At Monday’s meeting, the school board also approved the consent agenda, which included the renewal of The Compliance Resource Group Inc. as the student drug testing service provider.